viiktr/trakt-lite/README.md

 - Client:
   - Development: `deno task client:dev`
+  - Contributors: `deno task client:dev:contrib`

 ## Client Environment - Traversing the Digital Landscape

 ### Web - Navigating the Browser Realm

-To embark on your web development journey, simply utter the incantation `deno task dev` within the hallowed halls of the `projects/client` directory.
+To embark on your web development journey, simply utter the incantation `deno task dev` or `deno task dev:contrib` (for external contributors) within the hallowed halls of the `projects/client` directory.
 Then, summon forth the browser of your choice, and behold the fruits of your labor.

 ### Android - Taming the Mobile Beast